Google Analytics (GA) for CRO: Are you wondering why your users are leaving your site without making any purchase?

 Funnel visualization report allows you to see how many visitors enter the funnel (on the left) and how many visitors leave the funnel (on the right).

-The pages users enter and exist the funnel are listed on the left and right as well.
-In the middle of the representation you can see the number of users that proceed through the funnel and continue on to each phase.
+The pages users enter and exit the funnel are listed on the left and right as well.
+In the middle of the representation you can see the number of users that proceed through the funnel and continue to the next stage.